robotology-playground/WBI-Toolbox/README.md

 In particular, the values for `robotName` and `localName` overwrite those in `wholeBodyInterfaceToolbox.ini`.

 **IMPORTANT** For your simulations you might want to drop into your simulink model the `ySynchronizer` block which will synchronize the simulation time with the yarp time, given a specified period `Ts`.
 For this to work you need to first define the environmental variable `$YARP_CLOCK=/clock`, launch `yarpserver` and finally gazebo as `gazebo -s libgazebo_yarp_clock.so` (remember to update your `gazebo-yarp-plugins` repository with the latest version).
 The rest works as usual.

+#### Existing models
+**All Simulink models and controllers have been moved to https://github.com/robotology-playground/WBI-Toolbox-controllers and removed from WBI-Toolbox**.
+In order to get them you need to update codyco-superbuild to the most recent version, configure it with CMake activating the flag `CODYCO_USES_WBI_TOOLBOX_CONTROLLERS` (`OFF` by default) and build the whole thing as usual.
+After doing so, a new directory will show up in `$CODYCO_SUPERBUILD_ROOT/main` called `WBIToolboxControllers` with all the models previously found in the WBI-Toolbox.
+To use them, just move to this particular directory from within Matlab.

 #### Details on iCub joints ordering in WBI Toolbox
 If you want more information about the serialization of the iCub joints used in the WBI-Toolbox, check [this wiki page](https://github.com/robotology-playground/WBI-Toolbox/wiki/Details-on-iCub-joints-ordering-in-WBI-Toolbox).